ab9rf/scripts/docs/gui/design.rst

 The ``gui/design.dimensions`` overlay shows the selected dimensions when designating with vanilla tools, for example when painting a burrow or designating digging.
-The dimensions show up in a tooltip that follows the mousecursor.
+The dimensions show up in a tooltip that follows the mouse cursor.

 rightclick
 ~~~~~~~~~~